pzompa/PP1-Om-Yoga/README.md

    * Click on the code drop down button
    * Click on HTTPS
    * Copy the repository link to the clipboard
-   * Copy the repository link to the clipboard
    * Open your IDE of choice (git must be installed for the next steps)
    * Type git clone copied-git-url into the IDE terminal